PROGRAMME

 2pm – 5pm: Pop-up Activities @ B2 Circulation | Free

-4pm – 5pm: Talks @ ArtScience Laboratory, B2 | Free
+2pm – 5pm: Talks @ ArtScience Laboratory, B2 | Free

-Delve into the crucial role that taxonomy and natural history collections can play in rediscovering and conserving biodiversity in a fascinating series of talks and pop-up conversations with Lee Kong Chian Natural History Museum.
+Delve into the crucial role that taxonomy and natural history collections can play in rediscovering and conserving biodiversity in a fascinating series of talks and pop-up show-and-tell with Lee Kong Chian Natural History Museum.

 Try your hand at biodiversity sampling in a citizen science workshop facilitated by biodiversity consultancy The Curious Pangolin to learn more about the flora and fauna around us, while generating data for science and conservation.